edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 ChatGPT
 =======

-:edb-alt-title: Build your own docs chatbot with ChatGPT and EdgeDB
+:edb-alt-title: Build your own documentation chatbot with ChatGPT and EdgeDB

 *For additional context, check out* `our blog post about why and how we use ChatGPT via embeddings`_ *to create our “Ask AI” bot which answers questions